 To investigate which step of the chondrocyte differentiation process is affected in the absence of Tbx4, we used the micromass cell culture technique (see Materials and Methods).
 This system allows limb bud cells to be studied in isolation from the influence of AER signals and the forming vasculature.
-If cultured in vitro under the correct conditions, limb bud cells are able to differentiate to form cartilage nodules that can be stained with Alcian blue (Fig.6A).
-In Tbx4 mutant micromass cultures made from the proximal portion of the limb bud there is an almost complete absence of staining (Fig.6B) indicating a failure to form cartilage.
-In contrast, equivalent cultures produced from the distal portion of Tbx4 mutant limbs are able to form cartilage nodules, although not as effectively as control samples (Supplementary Fig.5A,B).
+If cultured in vitro under the correct conditions, limb bud cells are able to differentiate to form cartilage nodules that can be stained with Alcian Blue (Fig. 6A).
+In Tbx4 mutant micromass cultures made from the proximal portion of the limb bud, there was an almost complete absence of staining (Fig. 6B), indicating a failure to form cartilage.
+In contrast, equivalent cultures produced from the distal portion of Tbx4 mutant limbs were able to form cartilage nodules, although not as effectively as control samples (Fig. S5A, B).
 This demonstrates that proximal cells in the Tbx4 mutant have a more severe block in their ability to undergo chondrogenesis than distal cells.

-We next examined the chondrogenic differentiation programme in Tbx4 mutants to determine at what point it is disrupted.
-In the first steps of chondrogenic differentiation, the Sox9expressing, prechondrogenic mesenchymal cells aggregate and subsequently condense to form compact cell masses that go on to form cartilage (Fig6C-F).
-In vitro differentiation of chondroprogenitors has been shown to depend critically on the density of progenitors present in culture (Ahrens et al. 1977).
-To assess if the phenotype observed derived from a lower number of progenitors in the harvested limb cells, we quantified the average number of Sox9expressing cells in culture from day 1 to day 4 of culture (Fig. 6G-H).
-We observed on day 1 and 2 no statistical difference of number of Sox9-positive progenitors between controls and mutant condition, suggesting that a difference in the initial cell density of progenitors is not the primary cause of the phenotype observed.
-However, interestingly, the number of Sox9positive cells decreases from day 3 of culture, concomitantly with the onset of the compaction process.
-Defects of cell proliferation cannot account for the decreased number of Sox9-positive cells observed in the absence of Tbx4 expression since comparable numbers of phospho-Histone H3 (PH3)-positive cells are present in both Sox9-positive mutant and control populations (Fig.6H).
-Quantification of Caspase3 immunostaining shows there is no increase of apoptosis in the mutant cell cultures (Supplementary Fig.5C-E), suggesting that the reduction in the number of Sox9-positive cells is due to chondroprogenitor cells failing to maintain Sox9 expression rather than these cells being lost via cell death.
+We next examined the chondrogenic differentiation programme in Tbx4 mutants to determine the point at which it is disrupted.
+In the first steps of chondrogenic differentiation, the Sox9-expressing, prechondrogenic mesenchymal cells aggregate and subsequently condense to form compact cell masses that go on to form cartilage (Fig. 6C-F).
+In vitro differentiation of chondroprogenitors has been shown to depend on the density of progenitors present in culture (Ahrens et al., 1977).
+To assess whether the phenotype observed is derived from a lower number of progenitors in the harvested limb cells, we quantified the average number of Sox9-expressing cells in culture from day 1 to day 4 of culture (Fig. 6G,H).
+On day 1 and 2, we observed no statistical difference in the number of Sox9-positive progenitors between controls and the mutant condition, suggesting that a difference in the initial cell density of progenitors is not the primary cause of the phenotype observed.
+However, interestingly,